How many hashtags should you use on social media?

 How many hashtags should I use?

 There have been recent studies about the effect of hashtags on social media engagement.
 Follow these rules:

 - Use no more than two hashtags on Twitter – any more and you’ll see a decrease in engagement.

-- Don’t use hashtags on Facebook, unless it’s part of your brand or you’re using it like a title, for example ‘Our #WeddingDressOfTheWeek is…’.
+- Don’t use hashtags on Facebook, unless it’s part of your brand, you are contributing to a campaign or you’re using it as a title, for example, ‘Our #WeddingDressOfTheWeek is…’.
 If in doubt, don’t use hashtags on Facebook.

 - Use hashtags on your pin’s description on Pinterest.
 Use niche hashtags that will lead people straight to your content.